-All elementary faculty members shall have completed lesson plans for the ensuing week by 8:15 on the first teaching day of each week.
-Secondary lesson plans and assignments shall be filed on Planbook no later than 8:15 on the first school day of the week.
+All faculty members shall have completed lesson plans for the ensuing week by 8:00 am on the first teaching day of each week.
 Teachers may also turn in a hard copy, but are not required to do so.
 Teachers must inform students to check grades and lessons daily.